getlantern/lantern/README.md

-# angular-seed — the seed for &lt;angular/&gt; apps
+# angular-seed — the seed for AngularJS apps

-This project is an application skeleton for a typical [angular](http://angularjs.org/) web app.
+This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.

 The seed contains angular libraries, test libraries and a bunch of scripts all preconfigured for instant web development gratification.
 Just clone the repo (or download the zip/tarball), start up